-The Virtual Hospital Environment 1.0 project aims to develop the first version of the Kymenlaakso virtual hospital and a virtual model of the Kotkansaari city area.
-In addition, virtual scenarios are being developed that can be used as teaching aids and to train the use of different devices that aren’t necessarily in daily use.
+The Virtual Hospital Environment 1.0 project aimed to develop the first version of the Kymenlaakso virtual hospital and a virtual model of the Kotkansaari city area.
+In addition, virtual scenarios were developed that can be used as teaching aids and to train the use of different devices that aren’t necessarily in daily use.

-The first steps towards that goal are implemented by modeling the hospital arrival process and by bringing the first virtual functionalities to the model of the new hospital extension.
-Kotka central hospital and the geographically relevant routes to the Kotkansaari area are modeled as part of the project.
-The models will also include some chosen interiors of the hospital.
+The first steps towards that goal were implemented by modeling the hospital arrival process and by bringing the first virtual functionalities to the model of the new hospital extension.
+Kotka central hospital and the geographically relevant routes to the Kotkansaari area were modeled as part of the project.
+The models also included some chosen interiors of the hospital.

-The project also aims to continue in part the work done in the Virtual Kantasatama -project.
+The project also aimed to continue in part the work done in the Virtual Kantasatama -project.
 Specifically, to update the upcoming Xamk campus and Satama Arena virtual models as needed.

-The development happens in most part with the Unreal Engine game engine, using the “Virrake” platform developed by Xamk.
-Further development of the Virrake platform is also an essential part of the process needed to accomplish the goals of the project.
-This development happens in cooperation with the “Oppiva Rakentaminen” project.
+The development happened in most part with the Unreal Engine game engine, using the “Virrake” platform developed by Xamk.
+Further development of the Virrake platform was also an essential part of the process needed to accomplish the goals of the project.
+This development happened in cooperation with the “Oppiva Rakentaminen” project.

 - Modeling the roads and environment of Kotkansaari

 - Modeling the Kymenlaakso central hospital roads and environment